StepanPise/DriveInTheaterApp/README.md

 ## Getting Started

 ### Database Initialization:
 * First, you need to use the provided configuration file docker-compose.yml.
-You have to run database.src.DockerManager.main
+You have to run DockerManager.src.DockerManager class and choose the desired database setup by modifying the main() method.
+For example, to reset and start the database, call ResetAndBoot().

 * Or you can just run this command in the terminal (in the folder with the docker-compose.yml file): **docker compose up -d**

-This will create a container with a Postgres database on port **5433** and a volume named database_pgdata where the database data is stored.
+This will create a container with a Postgres database on port **5433** and a volume named docktnpw_pgdata where the database data is stored.

 ### Starting the Application:
 * First, install all required dependencies from pom.xml by running the command: **mvn install**

 * Or, preferably, use the graphical interface of IntelliJ IDEA to do this automatically.

-Then simply run the src.main.java.DbsProjectApplication.main class, and the application will be available at http://localhost:8080/.
+Then simply run the src.main.java.DriveinTheaterApplication class, and the application will be available at http://localhost:8080/.

 ### Login: